plumvillage/newsletter/src/en/articles/br-troi-bao-tang--engaging-suffering-in-the-present-moment.md

 When I contemplate the future Plum Village monastic community, I would love to see that we will continue to practice the monastic mindfulness trainings (Pratikmoksha), mindful breathing and walking, to build togetherness and siblinghood.
 To be a community that continues to contribute peace and healing to society and transform suffering.
 To be a community that has more diversity in terms of nationalities, ethnicities, people of color, gender, and diverse sexual orientations.

-One day, LGBTQIA+ people will be familiar friends to themselves, their family, society, nation and the world.
-And in the end, we will not need the labels anymore because we are just humanity - not seen to be different from anyone else.
+One day, LGBTQIA+ people will be familiar friends to ourselves, our family, society, nation and the world.
+And in the end, we will not need the labels anymore because we are just humans - not seen to be different from anyone else.
 This is my deep aspiration.

 <!-- \*Dharmaguptaka Vinaya
 Ordination Skandhaka, part5